xpadrex/mazeSUD/README.md

 - develop player classes and add more depth to stats

-  - Strength  - Increases attack for melee and minor health boost
+  - Strength  - Increases attack for melee and crit chance
-  - Intellect - Increases attack for ranged and minor crit increase
+  - Intellect - Increases attack for ranged and crit chance
   - Dexterity - Increased armour and dodge, minor crit increase
   - Fortitude - Increases health and minor attack increase
-  - Luck      - Increases critical chance

 - develope combat system